Devanshshah1309/hack4good-2024/README.md

   ```

 - Setup your development database on PlanetScale (free tier)
+  - Signup/Login to PlanetScale [here](https://planetscale.com/)
-  - Signup/Login to [PlanetScale](https://planetscale.com/) and create a new organization
+  - Create a new organization
   - In your organization, create a new database.
 You need to fill in your:
     - Database name: whatever you want
     - Region: ap-southeast-1 (Singapore)